 * Yen under pressure as safety demand eases

-* Markets still keeping a wary eye on geopolitical developments
+* Markets still keeping a wary eye on geopolitical

 By Ian Chua